 - In re 3-Day Blinds, Inc. – served as special labor and employment counsel to the Chapter 11 debtor-in-possession and protected the interests of employees of the company during business sale and transition periods.

-- In re Morpho Technologies, Inc. – a technology company with valuable patent and intellectual property assets which were sold allowing for a near 100% distribution to creditors.
+- In re Morpho Technologies, Inc. – a technology company with valuable patent and intellectual property assets that were sold, allowing for a near 100% distribution to creditors.

 - In re USA eChambers – a national chamber of commerce business endorsed by the federal government.